& Construction

 In a new build, a digital twin is created at the outset of a project, as AEC teams and owners work together to define performance goals and desired outcomes.
 As the project proceeds, data is continually collected and mapped to the model, using a platform such as Autodesk Tandem.
 When the asset is handed over to the owner, the virtual twin collects operational data that can be used to fine-tune performance and manage maintenance over the long term, as well as support decommission and future use.

 Because the digital twin is always evolving with the data supplied by its physical twin, it can perform simulations and predictions in response to real-time conditions.
-A digital twin in the construction industry could be used, for example, to align a building’s solar facade to follow the path of the sun or modify indoor airflow to minimize the spread of pathogens.
+In the construction industry, a digital twin makes iterating changes faster and much more cost-effective during the architecture phase.
+One example might be to align a building’s solar facade to follow the path of the sun or modify indoor airflow to minimize the spread of pathogens.

 Configuring retail spaces to take advantage of shopper patterns